Lande21/RolandeU.github.io/README.md

 And the progress i have made in ios mobile development

 Daily Notes
-Ivy🙌🏽❤️❤️❤️Lord help me to see what i am meant to do and be in alignment
+Ivy🙌🏽❤️❤️❤️Lord help me to see what i am meant to do and be in alignment with your plan , 💚🙏🏾

 I HIT 1K COMMITS
 read Abook today 💚